scalyr/scalyr-tool/README.md

 ## Creating or updating configuration files

-The "put-file" command allows you to create or overwrite a configuration file, taking the new file content from stdin.
+The "put-file" command allows you to create or overwrite a configuration file.

 Using the put-file command is simple:

     # Overwrite the alerts file
-    scalyr put-file /alerts < alerts.json
+    scalyr put-file /alerts --local-path alerts.json

     # Create or overwrite the "Foo" dashboard
-    scalyr put-file /dashboards/Foo < fooDashboard.json
+    scalyr put-file /dashboards/Foo --local-path fooDashboard.json

 Complete argument list: